semiloker/areole/README.md

 ## Documentation

+- [Performance](docs/PERFORMANCE.md) — every scene, every percentile, the
+  comparison tables, and what each number assumed.
+Generated, never typed
 - [The CSS subset](docs/CSS_REFERENCE.md) — every property and selector, and what is deliberately missing
 - [Contributing](CONTRIBUTING.md) — the two invariants, the C89 rules, and why